 Follow the link to browse and download full-resolution images

 The video below was shot on the Fujifilm GFX 100 set to 4K (3840×2160) 25p, 400Mbps, H.264 and Long GOP in the Standard Film Simulation mode.
 The audio was recorded using the onboard mic and it was quite windy so there’s some wind noise.

-I’ve been able to use the Fujifilm GFX 100 just a few days after using the Hasselblad X1d II 50C and while in the process of testing the Phase One XF IQ4 150MP.
+I was able to use the Fujifilm GFX 100 just a few days after using the Hasselblad X1d II 50C and while testing the Phase One XF IQ4 150MP.
 They’re all medium format cameras, but they’re very different from one another.

 Of the three, I think the GFX 100 has the fastest, most versatile and most reliable AF system.
 It’s a bit of a beast in comparison to the Hasselblad X1D II 50C, but it’s positively sylphlike compared to the Phase One DSLR.
-It’s also the camera that comes closest to handling like an APS-C or full-frame format camera.
-It’s reasonably fast and agile.
+And apart from its size, it’s also the camera that comes closest to handling like an APS-C or full-frame format camera.
+It’s pretty fast and agile.

 The Phase One XF IQ4 150MP produces incredible images, but it really makes you work for them.
 It’s crazily heavy and the AF system, which has a single point seems very dated in comparison with the Fuji GFX 100’s.
 At £9,999/$9,999.95 body only, the GFX 100 is beyond most photographer’s price range.
 But the Phase One XF IQ4 150MP retails for £40,800/$51,990 with a lens.
 If I had that kind of money to spend on a camera system, I’d probably by two GFX 100’s, a couple of lenses and a campervan to transport them in.